-This article applies to version 1 of Data Factory, which is generally available (GA).
-If you are using version 2 of the Data Factory service, which is in preview, see monitor and manage Data Factory pipelines in version 2.
+This article applies to version 1 of Data Factory.
+If you are using the current version of the Data Factory service, see monitor and manage Data Factory pipelines in.

 This article describes how to use the Monitoring and Management app to monitor, manage, and debug your Data Factory pipelines.
 You can get started with using the application by watching the following video: